 TA: Do you specialize in a particular type of travel?

-Ken & Cally: We like to organise all aspects of our own travel.
+Ken & Cally: We like to organize all aspects of our own travel.
 The planning and research is half the fun.
 So we rarely take group trips except the occasional day trip.